FOR THOSE WHO DON’T WANT

 Olga Kotelko · athlete, 95

 At age 77, Kotelko began competing in track and field competitions.
-Over the next 18 years, she earned 30 world records and over 750 gold medals.
+Over 18 years, she set 30 world records and won 750 gold medals.

 Fauja Singh · athlete, 100